miso-lims/walkthroughs/3-0-libraries.md

 Note that for dual-index libraries, only the first index needs to be specified.
 The second is optional.

+## 2.2 Bulk propagate aliquots to libraries from Box page

+In this section, you will use the aliquots created already and create libraries.
+These libraries can be sorted based on the parent sample's location within the box, and indices can be added based on the box position.

+1. On the _Boxes_ page, find your box and click on its link.
+1. Select all the aliquots in your box by either control-clicking all the aliquots in the box (command-click on a Mac).
+If the aliquots are all in one row or column, you can click on the row/column header to select all items in that row or column.
+Use control-click (or command-click) to select more than one row or column.
+1. Click the _Propagate_ button at the top left of the box contents table.
+If the top left of the box contents table indicates that more than one type of element is selected, de-select the non-aliquot tubes and then click _Propagate_.
+1. Choose _1_ replicate.
+1. Click _Propagate_.
+1. From the bulk libraries table, you can now sort the libraries you are creating based on their parent sample's position within the box.
+Sorting can be done by rows (`A01`, `A02`, `B01`, `B02`, ...) or columns (`A01`, `B01`, `A02`, `B02`, ...).
+  * This may be useful when using the Sciclone robot to create libraries and add indices at a particular plate location.
+Once the libraries are sorted based on the parent sample's location, the indices can be copy-pasted in the order that the robot requires.

 <a name="qcs" href="#" id="toplink">top</a>

 # 3. Quality control